linked-art/linked.art/docs/api/1.0/shared/assignment/index.md

 ## Introduction

 It is often useful to have direct relationships between entities, such as objects that have some (unstated) relationship to each other, inter-personal relationships that are too convoluted to express semantically, or just an arbitrary set of recommendations for other entities that might be of interest to a consuming application and its users.
-In order to manage such arbitrary, non-semantic relationships, the AttributeAssignment activity is used with the optional `assigned_property` to give an identifier for the relationship, if known.
+In order to manage such arbitrary, non-semantic relationships, the AttributeAssignment activity is used to convey this relationship, with the optional `assigned_property` to give the relationship type if known.

 ## Property Definitions